Sneakers, the newest iPhone, or a two-person trip to New York.

 It’s a self-evident truth that you can increase sales by getting more traffic – either through webshop SEO or through paid ads.

 The first step is keyword analysis.
 You want to pick keywords that bring in the right kind of people.
 Yeah yeah, you might have written the perfect guide on picking up the right running shoes.
-But that’s not going to help you if you only sell jewellery.
+But that’s not going to help you if you only sell jewelry.

 A good tip is to start off with Google Analytics.
 As mentioned above, they provide a ton of helpful data.
 You can start with the Behaviour Flow report found under Behaviour in the left-hand panel.